ldynia/archcolider/2.SolutionBackground/SystemAppoach.md

 ![](../img/FF_ModularizationExtraction.PNG)

+Decision about module extracting should be done based on metrics and trends that some of modules has higher pressure than others.
+Scale vertically is a preffered way to get more computational power during first months, years of the system life.

 ### Event sourcing

 Event sourcing for order state management service (including payment tracker) provides confidence in the history of changes for order and how it was paid.
 Orders by itself is a sensitive area that requires special attention to changes.
 Event sourcing helps reconstruct situations that led to errors.
 Also, there is a possibility to rebuild the stack of events from the beginning with an additional adjusting strategy.